eric-tong/use-completion/README.md

 function MyComponent() {
   const prompt = "Suggest three names for an animal that is a superhero.";
-  const apiKey = "MY_OPENAI_API_KEY"; // ⚠️ WARNING: Be careful not to leak your API key by using this in public-facing apps
+  // ⚠️ WARNING: Be careful not to leak your API key by using this in public-facing apps const apiKey = "MY_OPENAI_API_KEY"; // Get API key from https://platform.openai.com/account/api-keys

   const { text, isFetching } = useCompletion(prompt, apiKey);